di9it/msghub/README.md

 MSGHUB
 ======
 This is a lightweight asynchronous message bus C++ library based on [Boost.Asio](http://www.boost.org/doc/libs/1_56_0/doc/html/boost_asio.html).
-It allows to connect, send and receive custom messages.
+It allows to connect, send and receive custom messages to virtually any number of local or network clients.

 The idea is simple... there are topics, subscribers and publishers.